eslint/eslint/docs/src/rules/no-prototype-builtins.md

 ## When Not To Use It

 You may want to turn this rule off if your code only touches objects with hardcoded keys, and you will never use an object that shadows an `Object.prototype` method or which does not inherit from `Object.prototype`.

+## Version

+This rule was introduced in ESLint 2.11.0.